-- Inhalation: Coated Steel Sheet as sold/shipped is not likely to present acute or chronic health effects. - Eye: Coated Steel Sheet as sold/shipped is not likely to present acute or chronic health effects. - Skin: Coated Steel Sheet as sold/shipped is not likely to present acute or chronic health effects. - Ingestion: Coated Steel Sheet as sold/shipped is not likely to present acute or chronic health effects.
+- Inhalation: Coated Steel Sheet as sold/shipped is not likely to present an acute or chronic heath effect. - Eye: Coated Steel Sheet as sold/shipped is not likely to present an acute or chronic heath effect. - Skin: Coated Steel Sheet as sold/shipped is not likely to present an acute or chronic heath effect. - Ingestion: Coated Steel Sheet as sold/shipped is not likely to present an acute or chronic heath effect.

-However during further processing (welding, grinding, burning, etc.) individual components may illicit an acute or chronic health effect.
-Refer to Section 11-Toxicological Information
+However during further processing (welding, grinding, burning, etc.) individual components may illicit an acute or chronic heath effect.
+Refer to Section 11-Toxicological Information.

-4(c) Immediate Medical Attention and Special Treatments: None Known
+4(c) Immediate Medical Attention and Special Treatment: None Known

-Section 5 - Fire-Fighting Measures
+Section 5 - Fire-fighting Measures

-5(a) Suitable (and unsuitable) Extinguishing Media: Not Applicable for Coated Steel Sheet as sold/ shipped.
+5(a) Suitable (and unsuitable) Extinguishing Media: Not Applicable for Coated Steel Sheet as sold/shipped.
 Use extinguishers appropriate for surrounding materials.